John Burke (1990s pitcher)

-John Chandler Burke (born February 9, 1970) is a former American baseball player who was a pitcher for the Colorado Rockies of Major League Baseball (MLB) in 1996 and 1997.
+John Chandler Burke (born February 9, 1970) is an American former baseball player who was a pitcher for the Colorado Rockies of Major League Baseball (MLB) in 1996 and 1997.

-Early years
+Early life

 He was born in Durango, Colorado.
 He graduated from Cherry Creek High School in Greenwood Village (suburban Denver), where he was a standout high school baseball player for the Cherry Creek Bruins.

 College career

 Burke accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Joe Arnold's Florida Gators baseball team from 1990 to 1992.
 During his three seasons as a Gator, he set numerous team pitching records, including most career strikeouts and most career strikeouts per inning.
 He played in the 1991 College World Series, and was named a first-team All-American by Baseball America following the season.
 After his professional baseball career ended, he returned to the university and completed his bachelor's degree in anthropology in 2000.